MolBIFFM/diana/README.md

 interaction network.
 The protein-protein interaction network is exported only if any source is queried.
 Database-specific requirements can be defined, where each must be satisfied for an interaction to be incorporated.
-Notably, this also applies to STRING scores.
+Notably, this also applies to STRING scores by default.

 ```json
 {